hiltmon/Gist.tmbundle/README.markdown

 * **Copy Gist URL:** Copies the current file's Gist URL to the clipboard if the file is a cached gist.
 * **View Gist On Web:** Opens the current file's Gist URL in the default browser if the file is a cached gist.
 * **Update Gist:** Updates the current file for the Gist on the web if the file is a cached gist.
+* **Add File to Gist:** Brings up a list of your gists and enables you to add the current file to the gist you choose.
 * **Create Public Gist:** Creates a new public gist containing the current file's contents.
 Leaves the URL of the new gist on the clipboard.
 * **Create Private Gist:** Creates a new private to you only gist containing the current file's contents.
 Leaves the URL of the new gist on the clipboard.
+* **Gist from Selection:** Creates a new *public* gist with the contents of the selection, leaving the URL of the new gist on the clipboard.
+Note that these gists are not cached as they have no file names.

 Some limitations to be aware of:

 * Gists have no path information, so be careful to use unique file names for files in gists.
 This bundle will map a unique file name to a unique gist id.
 If the same file name exists elsewhere, this bundle will assume its the same file from another gist.
-* Although you can download multi-file gists, the create and update processes only work with the current file.
+* Although you can download multi-file gists, the create and update processes only work with the current file. use **Add File to Gist** to create multi-file gists after creating one with an original file.

 ## The Cache